Spain's Rajoy adds some stimulus to the austerity

 In recent weeks Rajoy has called on euro zone creditor countries such as Germany to do more to stimulate growth, a plea that has largely fallen on deaf ears.

-Last year his government made an estimated 20 billion euros in budget savings and must make a similar effort this year to stay on track to cut the deficit to an EU-agreed level of under 3 percent of GDP in 2014.
+Last year his government made an estimated 20 billion euros in budget savings and must make a similar effort this year to stay on track to cut the deficit to an EU-agreed level of under 3 percent of GDP.

 Spain's borrowing costs have come down steeply since last July when the European Central Bank said it would do whatever it took to protect the euro.
 A 40 billion euros rescue for Spanish banks also helped confidence and talk of Spain needing a full international bailout has died down.